 Because our participation in emerging markets is based on secular growth themes, we have more opportunities to choose among—and more ways to manage risks—versus funds that constrained by where a company is headquartered.

 Because the opportunities and risks of emerging markets vary widely from country to country, an active approach is essential.
 From a geographic perspective, Calamos Evolving World Growth Fund differs significantly from the MSCI Emerging Market Index.
-We believe this is be an important differentiator for the risk-conscious investor.
+We believe this to be an important differentiator for the risk-conscious investor.

 At Calamos, we have used convertible securities for more than 35 years to help manage the downside volatility in the equity markets.
 Convertible securities combine attributes of stocks and fixed income securities.